includeleec/tx-builder/README.md

+## Intro
-Make it easier for users to use gnosis safe multi-signature on BSC
+Make it easier for users to use gnosis safe multi-signature on BSC.

 This project is based on Gnosis Safe's existing Multisend transaction builder, which is adapted to the BSC mainnet.